AnnonymousForPapers/Efficient_Self-Adaptive_Language_Agent/ALFWorld/Records/README.md

-# Statistics for the test of ReAct-based agent, SALA, and ESALA in the ALFWord environment
+# Statistics for the test of the ReAct-based agent, SALA, and ESALA in the ALFWord environment
 ## Contents

 In the [Records.py](Records.py) code, we record the success count and the total count of the ReAct-based agent, SALAs with three different combinations of prompts, and ESALAs with two different combinations of prompts for each of the 6 task types in the ALFWord environment with 134 tasks.